apptainer/singularity-userdocs/running_services.rst

     $ sudo singularity instance start url-pdf.sif pdf

 .. note::
-    If there occurs an error related to Port connection being refused while staring the instance or while using it later, you can try mentioning different port numbers in the definition file above.
+    If there occurs an error related to port connection being refused while starting the instance or while using it later, you can try mentioning different port numbers in the definition file above.